An Arakelov Inequality in Characteristic p and Upper Bound of p-Rank Zero Locus: Upper Bound of -Rank Zero Locus

-When the family $f$ does not contain an ordinary fiber, the morphism $F_{rel}^{*}: F_{C}^{*}E^{0,1}\to E^{0,1}$ is not an isomorphism at the generic point.
-So the above proof will not apply in a general situation.
-However, we still have an upper bound of the cardinality of the special locus of $f$, which is the main result of this paper. \begin{theorem} Let $f: X\to C$ be a semi-stable family of algebraic curves of genus $g\geq 2$ over smooth projective algebraic curves $C$ over $k$.
-We assume that the Kodaira-Spencer map of $f$ is non-trivial.
-The notations is as those in Theorem \ref{simple case}.
-If the Newton slopes of a general closed fiber of $f$ are not all positive, then the cardinality of the special locus of $f$ is bounded above by the function
+Now we complete our discussions of this problem by considering the most general case.
+That is, we are going to provide an upper bound for $|V_{0}(f)|$ when the family $f$ does not necessarily contain an ordinary fiber. \begin{theorem} Let $f: X\to C$ be a semi-stable family of algebraic curves of genus $g\geq 2$ over $k$ whose Kodaira-Spencer map is nonzero.
+The notations is as above.
+If the generic fiber of $f$ is not of $p$-rank zero, then the number of $p$-rank zero closed fibers $ |V_{0}(f)|$ in $f$ is bounded strictly from above by the numerical function